 A Programming keyword that is used to call out an exception.
 Think of it as delegating the issue to someone else to handle or throwing your responsibilities to someone else to resolve.

 A technical flaw in the program that results in the unexpected or unwanted results.
+Coding games for kids or educational board games usually also explain this and some other computation terms.

 A form of exception/error handling.
 Programming code are first tested under the try clause, if there are errors, then the code under the catch clause will take effect.
 Let's imagine you are a secret agent and you want to escape through the window after you have gathered intel.
 You tried to open the window but it was sealed on tight, as a backup measure, you decided to escape through the air ventilation chamber instead.